tomjoht/learnapidoc/_docs/code_tutorials/evaluating-api-design.md

 {% comment %}

+add in this quote from the State of API 2019 from smartbear:

+> In addition to performance, usability is also a top consideration for how organizations are measuring the success of their API program.
+API developer experience has become a major consideration for organizations that are starting to look at APIs as more than just technical assets.
+Now, just as a product team wants to provide a great user experience for the software they develop, API teams are also putting a focus on usability when developing services.

+also add the following from the same source (p.49):

+> The emergence of the API economy has led to growth in API style guidelines, which are often published for public view to help external stakeholders understand how API providers are governing their own internal design process.
+While only one-third of respondents say they currently have an internal style guide, 32% say their organization plans to introduce one.
+IT/Services, Finance/Banking, Healthcare, and Telecommunications are the industries with the highest adoption of internal API style guidelines.

 ## Tutorials

 if you create more tutorials in your doc, which show end to end workflows, you'll begin to see the